UNIQUE SPEED BAG WORKOUTS

 For those desiring to advance their physical balance, coordination and maximize their workout experience, the speed bag can be joined with other popular types of fitness equipment.

-This setup is also slightly unstable.
-Because of the narrow seat and narrow cycle width, it may sway sideways during side punching techniques.
-It is recommended to only use front and back punching techniques with upright cycles.
+Depending on the width of your seat and width of the cycle, this set up could be slightly Unstable.
+Most notably it may sway sideways during side punching techniques.
+It is recommended to only use front and back punching techniques with narrow width upright cycles.

-Recumbent Cycles.
-Recumbent cycles are lower and probably will not work with a wall unit, but they may match up with a free standing floor frame.
+Recumbent Cycles Recumbent cycles are lower and probably will not work with a wall unit, but they may match up with a free standing floor frame. (picture).
 The trick is to match up all the parts on the floor of the bag stand and the bike.

 Advanced Coordination.
 You can also maximize the body coordination effect by adjusting some variables of the bag and bike.
 On the cycle you can vary the pedaling force required by some tension adjustment method, requiring your legs to push harder to move the pedals.
-Basically you can increase pedal pressure to ride ?hard & slow? or reduce pressure to ride ?fast with reduced force?.
+Basically you can ride increase pedal pressure to ride “hard & slow” or reduce pressure to ride “fast with reduced force”.
 You may also adjust pedaling speed to move your feet faster or slower.
 On the bag, you can increase bag size to add more punching force required, or adjust your punching speed to go faster or slower.

 The following adjustments will isolate your upper and lower body, making the legs and arms work at opposite extremes of force and speed at the same time: